Frequently Asked Questions for Development Finance

-These are staged payments made against works carried out on the property.
+These are staged payments made against work carried out on the property.

-- Wind and water tight which primarily means the windows and the roof.
+- Wind and water are tight, which primarily means the windows and the roof.

-- 1st fix which includes the plastering and the initial installation of the electrics.
+- First fix: This includes plastering and the initial installation of the electrics.

-- 2nd fix to complete the electrics and any finishing work required such as painting and decorating, landscaping etc.
+- 2nd fix: Complete the electrical work and any finishing work required, such as painting and decorating, landscaping, etc.

-The FCA do not regulate all mortgages such as Buy to Let and Commercial.
-UK Property Finance Ltd is authorised by The Financial Conduct Authority (FCA) no 667602.
+The FCA does not regulate all mortgages, such as buy-to-let and commercial.
+UK Property Finance Ltd. is authorised by the Financial Conduct Authority (FCA) under No. 667602.